 - Locally at the device with the SOPAS ET configuration software: Protection of the parameter set as a configuration file on the PC in SOPAS ET.
-Access to the device via AUX interface (USB or Ethernet). - As an alternative to the SOPAS ET configuration software, command strings are available, upon which the operator interface of the configuration software is also based.
+Access to the device via Aux interface (RS-232). - As an alternative to the SOPAS ET configuration software, command strings are available, upon which the operator interface of the configuration software is also based.
 These are also for the triggering of device functions (e.g. reading).
-Documents on the commando strings can be obtained from SICK on request. - Centrally by the PROFINET controller via PROFINET using the GSD configuration.
-Protection of the parameter set as a configuration file in the PROFINET controller.
-Each time the PROFINET is restarted, the device is reconfigured.
+Documents on the commando strings can be obtained from SICK on request. - Profile programming by reading a set of printed configuration bar codes.
+Can be created with SOPAS ET.

 The SOPAS ET configuration software is used for device diagnostics in case of a fault.

 In normal operation, the device operates fully automatically.